2019 VISSLA ISA World Junior Surfing Champs: Bay surfers in NZ Junior team

-The team, made up of New Zealand's top 12 junior surfers, is competing at the 2019 VISSLA ISA World Junior Surfing Championship at Huntington Beach in California this week.
-Among the 12 are seven new faces - three of whom include Mount Maunganui's Georgia Wederell and Luke Griffin and Ōhope's Jack Lee in the Under 18s.
+The team is made up of New Zealand's top 12 junior surfers, three of whom include Mount Maunganui's Georgia Wederell and Luke Griffin and Jack in the Under-18s.

+The championship is the largest junior surfing event in the world with more than 340 surfers from 44 nations competing in 2019.

 The 2019 New Zealand Junior Surfing Team: